What I remember best is the sharp smell of wild grapes

 carried aloft in a warm updraft, their sharp tang a hint

-of the coming winter, when their leaves will be withered
+of the coming winter, when their leaves would be withered,

-hidden in sleep.
-I know they don’t, but I wonder—do they
+I know they don’t, but I wonder anyway—do they dream

-dream, longing for a wet spring and a warm summer sun?
+and look forward to a wet spring and a warm summer?

 Do they yearn for another year, to bear again their bitter fruit?